 Core Web Vitals are a set of real-world, user-centered metrics that quantify key aspects of the user experience.
 They measure dimensions of web usability such as load time, interactivity, and the stability of content as it loads (so you don’t accidentally tap that button when it shifts under your finger – how annoying!).

-By announcing a change to the algorithm far in advance, it allows people to have a three-month head start.
-Better to fix the things before they become issues.
+By announcing a change to the algorithm far in advance, people can have a three-month head start.
+It is better to fix things before they become issues.
 As a result, there will be a shift in the search results for all industries.
 Now is the time to take advantage of this opportunity, or you’ll potentially face the uncertainty of putting your website at a significant disadvantage.

 There are some great free tools and resources available to help evaluate websites.
 Google has a great page speed insights tool that will scan and evaluate individual pages, or you can use another free tool from Experte that will check your entire website up to 500 pages.
 Knowing where your website stands helps you evaluate your situation and develop an action plan.